sammcoe/samuelcoe.com/pages/blog/staticman-nuxt.md

 From the README: "Staticman is a Node.js application that receives user-generated content and uploads it as data files to a GitHub repository.
 In practice, this allows you to have dynamic content (e.g. blog post comments) as part of a fully static website, as long as your site automatically deploys on every push to GitHub, as seen on GitHub Pages, Netlify and others."

-Now, Staticman does more than just commenting, but since I had set up my own static content delivery for blog posts (similar, but different-- I'll cover in another post), I was primarily interested in the commenting.
+Now, Staticman does more than just commenting, but since I had set up my own static content delivery for blog posts (similar, but different-- I covered that in my last post), I was primarily interested in the commenting.
 That being said, it appears that the primary focus of Staticman is on sites created using Jekyll.
-After thumbing through the documentation, I decided I could adapt it to my needs.
+After thumbing through the documentation, I decided I could adapt it to my needs with Nuxt.

 So, without further ado, here is how I used Staticman to create a commenting system for my Nuxt Vue.js static generated site: